emmad5/jamma/README.md

 ### Removing Happy Hour

 Users can remove happy hours they've added by clicking Remove button on the happy hour modal.

-For this feature, we made sure to reset the pins each time a happy hour is removed so that changes could be reflected in real time.
+We made sure to reset the pins each time a happy hour is removed so that pin removal can be reflected on the map in real time.

 ```javascript
 componentDidUpdate(prevProps) {